Skip to content

 6.1 From the Model list, select a model presented in the list or add a custom model that is not listed.
 If you select Custom Model, configure the following fields:

-- Model Type — select Chat for models that support the Messages API, or select Completion for models that support the Completions API.
+- Model Type — select Chat for models that support the Messages API, Completion for the Completions API, or Embedding for the Embeddings API.
 For mor information, refer to the Anthropic Model Comparison (API format) documentation.

 - Model Name — specify a name of the model that you want to use as a custom.
 To find model names, refer to the Anthropic documentation.